ElvenTools/elven-tools-cli/README.md

 The CLI tool helps to:
 - deploy the NFT minter Smart Contract on the Elrond blockchain
-- interact with the NFT minter Smart Contract on the Elrond blockchain
+- setup and interact with the NFT minter Smart Contract on the Elrond blockchain
 - provides a couple of helper tools for getting the data from API
   - get collection owners
   - filter and export the data